jenkinsci/azure-ad-plugin/README.md

 ### Q: Why am I getting an error "insufficient privileges to complete the operation" even after having granted the permission?

 A: It can take a long time for the privileges to take effect, which could be 10-20 minutes.
 Just wait for a while and try again.

+### Q: Why do I keep seeing an admin consent prompt ("View users' basic profile" / "Maintain access to data you have given it access to") on every login, even after approving it?

+A: This is caused by two issues that often appear together:

+1. **`offline_access` is registered on the app** — it is added automatically by Azure when you create an app registration.
+Since this plugin only uses an `id_token` and never needs a refresh token, this permission is unnecessary.
+Its presence triggers a recurring consent prompt.

+2. **Admin consent was not granted at the tenant level** — clicking "Accept" on the per-user interactive consent screen only consents for that single user.
+Every other user (and the same user in a new session on some tenants) is prompted again.

+**Fix:**
+- Remove `offline_access` (and `User.Read` delegated if present) from the app's API permissions.
+- Click **"Grant admin consent for \<your tenant\>"** in the Azure Portal (API permissions page), or run `az ad app permission admin-consent --id <APP_CLIENT_ID>`.

+Refer to [Option B — Azure CLI](#option-b--azure-cli) above for a complete setup script.